BrentLab/rnaseq_metadata_frontend/README.md

 ## Welcome to the development documentation of the Brentlab RNAseq metadata front end

 This documentation is intended for developers.
 Far more thorough documentation is available if you clone the repo, run `npm run docs`, and then launch the index.html in the `docs` directory.
+Or, try [here](http://18.116.65.9/docs/frontend/0.1.0/)

 ## Make sure you have node and npm
 If you are on an ubuntu system, you can download them like so: